AnubisDev161/The-Sealed-King---Third-semester-project/README.md

 My main focus in this project was the implementation of all puzzle mechanics, while my co-programmer was responsible for the player and enemies.
 I was also responsible for the main mechanic and implemented big parts of the UI and the sound system.

 ## About the project
-The game was developed using the Godot game engine.
-The programming language was GdScript, which is similar to Python.
+The game was developed using the Unreal engine 5.7.
+We used primiraly Blueprints and some C++ for specific tasks.
 [Custom EQS Test](https://github.com/AnubisDev161/The-Sealed-King---Third-semester-project/blob/main/Source/Slasher/Private/EnvQueryTest_OnScreen.cpp) to make enemies prefer positions on screen

 [Enemy Base Class](https://blueprintue.com/blueprint/cy7gb_sy/)